mblumtritt/host-os/README.md

 require 'host-os'

 Logger.log_level = HostOS.env.production? ?
 Logger::WARN : Logger::INFO
-# => sets the log level to 'WARN' in production, 'INFO' otherwise
+# => set the log level to 'WARN' in production, 'INFO' otherwise

 require 'java' if HostOS.interpreter.jruby?
-# => loads the Java support for JRuby
+# => load the Java support for JRuby
 ```

 There are additional methods that can support you on various platforms: